osg-htc/docs/docs/submit/osg-flock.md

         :::console
         root@host # cp /etc/gratia/condor/ProbeConfig-flocking /etc/gratia/condor/ProbeConfig

-1. Fill in the value for `ProbeName` with the hostname of your submit host, with the following format:
+1. Fill in the value for `ProbeName` with the hostname of your access point, with the following format:

         :::xml
         ProbeName="condor:<HOSTNAME>"